tomeshnet/mesh-orange/boards/raspberrypi2/README.md

-Automated builder for various raspberry pi boards
+Automated builder for various Raspberry Pi boards
 =================================================

 Please note!
-This project will not be able to support Raspberry pi Zero, Compute Module 1, Raspberry Pi 1A or Raspberry Pi 1B boards without major changes to the debian-minimal-builder submodule - this is due to hardware incompatibilities and is unlikely to change.
+This project will not be able to support Raspberry Pi Zero, Compute Module 1, Raspberry Pi 1A or Raspberry Pi 1B boards without major changes to the debian-minimal-builder submodule - this is due to hardware incompatibilities and is unlikely to change.